lmagyar/prim-sync/README.md

   - UI
     - This is based on your preferences
   - System
-    - Server Start Directory: /storage/emulated/0
+    - Server Start Directory: eg. /storage/emulated/0
     - Prevent Standby: enable
     - Announce server in LAN: enable if you use zeroconf (DNS-SD)
     - Servername: make it unique, even if you don't use zeroconf, especially when multiple phones are synced, because this will be used as unique identifier to store the per-device-sync-state between runs